 Est. MMXXVI

-Fifty Archbishop
+50 Archbishop

 Valletta · Malta

-A small Valletta house
+A small Valletta apartment

 50Archbishop Street, Valletta.